Claim: A commercial diver suffers when forced to share his wetsuit with a jellyfish.

 Origins: This snippet of e-lore began its life on the Internet in October 1998.
 Whether it’s an honest account or not is more difficult to determine than its date of

 origin, though.
 A number of the details provided argue against its being anything other than an inventive piece of fiction, so the textual claim of “true story” should be taken with a grain of sea

 A diving outfit by the name of Global Industries does operate out of Louisiana.
 They specialize in deepwater diving, underwater welding technology, and subsea completions.
 However, those knowledgeable about diving have pointed out that technical divers working in deep water wear dry suits (or even hot water suits for very deep dives), not wetsuits.
-(A wetsuit is open and allows water to circulate between it and the diver's body.
+(A wetsuit is open and allows water to circulate between it and the diver’s body.
 A dry suit seals at the wrist and neck and prevents water from entering.)
-"Brian's" claim to have been wearing a wetsuit while engaged in a dive so deep that it required three "water stops" (slang for "in-water decompression stops") on the way back up to prevent the bends is therefore suspect.
+“Brian’s” claim to have been wearing a wetsuit while engaged in a dive so deep that it required three “water stops” (slang for

 Should you believe this particular tale about a diver with a jellyfish up his arse?
 Probably not, but on the other hand there’s no harm in enjoying it.